Ramsi-K/free-genai-bootcamp-2025/journal.md

 # GenAI Bootcamp 2025 – Journal

+## Day 18: February 17, 2025

+Today was a lighter day compared to yesterday's intense backend work.
+I finalized the **HagXwon logo**—both the **modern version and the color variations**—and I’m happy with how they turned out.
+I also spent time watching the backend testing video, and that’s when I realized I **completely forgot to implement the dashboard.** That hit hard because I thought I was done with backend, and now I have to go back and add it.

+Aside from that, I started drafting an **opinion piece on AI's Ouroboric Knowledge Loop** looking at how AI models are feeding off their own outputs and what that means for the future of knowledge generation.
+The piece isn’t finished yet, but I spent some time researching and structuring my thoughts.

+**Completed Work**

+- **Finalized HagXwon logo** (modern + color versions).
+- **Watched backend testing video** and realized I forgot the dashboard.
+- **Started drafting an opinion piece** on AI's self-consuming knowledge cycle.

+Next up, I need to **decide how to approach the dashboard**—whether to implement it in **Flask first or go straight to Go-Gin.** Once that’s done, I can finally move on to **frontend integration.**

 ## Day 17: February 16, 2025

 I first **converted the provided Go-Gin backend specs to Python-Flask**, adapting everything for **Korean language learning**.
 I didn’t build directly from Go-Gin because I **don’t know Go at all**, but I do know Python—even though I’ve never worked with Flask before.
 I figured **debugging Python errors** would be easier than dealing with **Go from scratch**, and it worked.
 By **breaking down the issues step by step**, I was able to fully implement the backend in **Flask before rebuilding it in Go-Gin**.
 In hindsight, trying to build from the **original Go-Gin specs** would have been a nightmare.
 By breaking it down into a structured approach, **Cursor AI was able to guide the entire process effectively**, even though I had no prior Go experience.